panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 Here's the rule that had helped me understand the difference:

-* You can assign anything to `unknown` type *but you cannot operate on `unknown` before doing a type check or type assertion*
+* You can assign anything to `unknown` type *but you have to do a type check or type assertion to operate on `unknown`*
 * You can assign anything to `any` type *and you can perform any operation on `any`*

 The example above has demonstrated exactly the similarity and difference between `unknown` and `any`.